-The Electrician Apprentice Preparation Program is delivered in partnership with the New York City College of Technology and the New York City Housing Authority to prepare participants to pass the aptitude exam for entry into an Electrical Apprenticeship offered by the International Brotherhood of Electrical Workers (IBEW) Local Union No. 3 (Local 3).
+The Electrician Apprentice Preparation Program is delivered in partnership with the New York City Housing Authority to prepare participants to pass the aptitude exam for entry into an Electrical Apprenticeship offered by the International Brotherhood of Electrical Workers (IBEW) Local Union No. 3 (Local 3).
 The program offers 75 hours of training across three (3) weeks to help participants master the math and reading comprehension skills tested on the Local 3 aptitude exam.
 Participants who successfully pass the exam are eligible to begin the paid five and a half year Electrical Apprenticeship at a starting salary of $14/hour with the opportunity to attain a tuition-free Associate’s Degree.
 The apprenticeship is the beginning of a career pathway to an Electrician Journeyperson, earning $56/hour.
-Applications for this program are currently closed.
-Please check back for more information.
+All prospective candidates must be graduates of a direct entry program recognized by Local 3.